The 6 Best Essential Oils For Athletes

 - What are you trying to achieve for that day?

-If I wake up kind of tired and groggy, Orange oil might be just the trick.
+If I wake up tired and groggy, Orange oil might be just the trick.
 Have a touch of a cold and struggling to feel clear-headed?
 Consider some Eucalyptus oil.

 Trying to do some intense yoga and relax?
 Diffuse some Lavender and dim the lights, baby!